 Antenna measurements confirmed simulations.

-As Hanwha Phasor, our test and measurement capabilities are a continuing focus for investment, enabling us to advance towards productisation and volume production with our Tier 1 contract electronics manufacturing partner.
+As Hanwha Phasor, our test and measurement capabilities are a continuing focus for investment, enabling us to advance towards productisation and volume production with our Tier 1 contract electronics design and manufacturing partner, Plexus.